Agency guides

 • Cross-channel report

-Depending on the work you do, you’ll choose a different type of report.
+Depending on your work, you’ll choose a different type of report.
 If you’re looking for inspiration, you can take a look at some marketing report templates to get started.

 But first, here’s some real-life data.